 On February 2020, the European Commission (EC) published a Communication introducing "A European strategy for data" (ESD) for the creation of "a single European data space - a genuine single market for data, open to data from across the world".
-The strategy to achieve this vision is articulated around four main pillars: (i) a cross-sectoral governance framework for data access and use; (ii) investments in data and strengthening Europe's capabilities and infrastructures for hosting, processing, and using data, interoperability; (iii) empowering individuals, investing in skills and in SMEs; and (iv) Common European data spaces in strategic sectors and domains of public interest.
-According to the ESD, Data Spaces should foster an ecosystem (of companies, civil society, and individuals) creating new products and services based on more accessible data.
-In addition, what distinguishes the Common European Data Spaces from other data sharing initiatives is its focus on preserving European values, balancing the flow and wide use of data, while preserving high privacy, security, safety, and ethical standards.
-One of the nine proposed sectorial European data spaces was the Green Deal Data Space (GDDS), for which the GREAT project is charged with developing an implementation roadmap, including a technical blueprint, governance scheme and priority datasets.
-This document describes the initial technical blueprint of the GDDS reference architecture.
+The development of Common European data spaces in strategic sectors and domains of public interest is one of the four pillars of the strategy.
+According to the ESD, data spaces should foster an ecosystem (of companies, civil society, and individuals) creating new products and services based on more accessible data.
+In addition, what distinguishes the Common European data spaces from other data sharing initiatives is its focus on preserving European values, balancing the flow and wide use of data, while preserving high privacy, security, safety, and ethical standards.
+One of the nine proposed sectorial European data spaces was the Green Deal Data Space (GDDS), for which the GREAT project is charged with developing an implementation roadmap, including a technical blueprint, governance scheme and a list of priority datasets.
+This document describes the final technical blueprint released in the first phase of the project.